 The Committee may grant stock appreciation rights independent of ("Freestanding SARs") or in conjunction with ("Tandem SARs") a stock option.
 The exercise price of a stock appreciation right shall be an amount determined by the Committee, but in no event shall such amount be less than the fair market value of the Common Stock on the date the stock appreciation right is granted or, in the case of Tandem SARs, the exercise price of the related stock option.
 Each Freestanding SAR shall entitle the participant upon exercise to an amount equal to (i) the excess of (A) the fair market value on the exercise date of one share of Common Stock over (B) the exercise price, times (ii) the number of shares of Common Stock as to which the stock appreciation right is exercised.
 Each Tandem SAR shall entitle the participant to surrender the related stock option and to receive an amount equal to (i) the excess of (A) the fair market value on the exercise date of one share of Common Stock over (B) the exercise price per share of Common Stock, times (ii) the number of shares of Common Stock covered by the related stock option which is surrendered.
-Payment of a stock appreciation right may be made by us in shares of Common Stock or in cash or partly in shares of Common Stock and partly in cash, as determined by the Committee.
+Payment of the exercise price of a stock appreciation right may be made to us in shares of Common Stock or in cash or partly in shares of Common Stock and partly in cash, as determined by the Committee.

-Stock-Based Awards.
-The Committee, in its sole discretion, may grant stock awards (shares of restricted stock or unrestricted stock) and other awards that are valued in whole or in part by reference to, or are otherwise based on the fair market value of, the Common Stock.
-If our shareholders approve the proposed amendment to our Restated LTIP, the form of awards under the Restated LTIP will also include Restricted Stock Units.
+Stock-Based Awards and Restricted Stock Units: The Committee, in its sole discretion, may grant stock awards (shares of restricted stock or unrestricted stock) or RSU's and other awards that are valued in whole or in part by reference to, or are otherwise based on the fair market value of, the Common Stock.
 Such stock-based awards shall be in such form, and dependent on such conditions, as the Committee shall determine, including, without limitation, the right to receive, or vest with respect to, one or more shares of Common Stock (or the equivalent cash value of such shares of Common Stock) upon the completion of a specified period of service, the occurrence of an event and/or the attainment of performance objectives.
 The restricted period specified in respect of any stock award shall not be less than three years, except that the Committee may (i) provide for the restricted period to terminate at any time after one year upon the attainment of performance-based objectives, and (ii) grant stock awards of up to 30,000 shares of Common Stock without regard to this limitation.
 Furthermore, the Committee may not terminate the restrictions applicable to outstanding stock awards except in connection with a Change in Control.
 The Committee may grant an unrestricted stock award only if the Committee determines that such stock award is made in lieu of all or a portion of salary or cash bonus of comparable value.